 But actually, fines are easy to avoid as long as you do (or avoid doing) these things:

-• If you're using a Navigo Weekly or Monthly card, you must use it only for yourself (there's a 1 person per card rule) - so don't try to sneak someone else past the gate with it!
+- If you're using a Navigo or Visite pass, you must use it only for yourself (remember the 1 person per card rule) - so don't try to sneak someone else though the gate with it!

-• While on the train, do not put your feet (or let your children or teens put their feet) on the seat.
-If you are traveling with a toddler, good luck.
-(If you feel worried about this, it's a good reason to take the Disneyland Bus, or for even more comfort and relaxation, a private car with a driver - more about that in a moment)
+- While on the train, do not put your feet (or let your children or teens put their feet) on the seat.
+If you are traveling with a toddler, be extra vigilent.
+(If you feel worried about this, that's a good reason to take the Disneyland Bus, or for even more comfort and relaxation, a private car with a driver - more about that in a moment)

-• Do not disturb the peace by being too loud, playing music that others can hear, or singing
+- Do not disturb the peace by being too loud, playing music that others can hear, singing, or doing anything else that might be obnoxious

 Yes, that's a long and far from complete list (you can see a few more examples on the RATP website here), but in fairness, riding on the relatively clean, quiet RER trains is usually a pleasant and relaxing experience, and it's nice to know that someone else's feet haven't been on the seat you're sitting on.